• Skip to primary navigation

 • Place a medium-sized bowl of ice water on your work space.

 • Prep asparagus.
-Cut the bottom few inches (the tough portion), off of the asparagus and discard.
+Cut, or snap off the tough bottom few inches of the asparagus spears and discard (or save for stock).

-Rinse and peel from just below the floret to the bottom, using a vegetable peeler.
-(Be very gentle as white asparagus is very fragile.)
+Rinse and peel them from just below the floret to the bottom, using a vegetable peeler.
+Don't apply too much pressure because white asparagus can be very fragile.

 • Shock.
-Immediately add the steamed asparagus to the bowl of ice water and let it sit for a couple of minutes.
+Drain and immediately add the steamed asparagus to the bowl of ice water and let it sit for a couple of minutes.
 (This is called shocking -- it stops the cooking process and helps the keep the color (if green or purple.)
 Then remove, dry, and add them to a medium-sized mixing bowl.
 Set aside.

 • Serve chilled or at room temperature as a side or over fresh greens as a salad.